hyper-ui/core/API.md

 function render(this: HNode, props: object, store: Store, context: Store): any;
 ```

 This property is required and returns what to be rendered.
+Please remember that this method must be pure.
+That is, given the same arguments, it should return the same result.
+It mustn't do anything except giving out rendering results according to the given arguments.

 #### desc.clear